luisfelix-93/lab-devops/README.md

 ### November 20, 2025
 - **Learning Tracks**: Introduced structured learning paths (Tracks) to organize labs sequentially.
 - **Performance**: Optimized Docker builds using BuildKit cache mounts for faster iteration.

+### November 24, 2025
+- **Code Validation**: Introduced automated code validation for labs.
+    - New `validate` action in WebSocket API.
+    - Labs now have a `validation_code` field to verify user solutions.
+    - Immediate feedback on success/failure of challenges.

 ## How to Contribute